KenshiTech/graphql-example-python/README.md

-# Kenshi Deep Index GraphQL example for Node/axios
+# Kenshi Deep Index GraphQL example for Python

-This is an example Node.js app querying the Kenshi Deep Index endpoint for GraphQL.
+This is an example Python app querying the Kenshi Deep Index endpoint for GraphQL.
-This project uses `axios` for making GraphQL requests.
+This project uses `requests` for making GraphQL requests.

 ## How to run